porcinus/Freeplay-Custom-Addon-Board/README.md

 - rev0 : initial version, ADC chip placed the wrong way, voltage divider used to power battery monitoring chip.
 - rev1 : partial file, traces rework, ADC chip used to monitor battery run at 5v (could not work because I2C bus run at 3v3).
 - rev2 : traces reworked, ADC chip used to monitor battery run at 4.5v via a voltage reference chip, this revision work fine in the real world.
 - rev3 : X and Y ADC chips replace by a ADS1015 to allow use of 2 joystick with adress 0x48.
-This revision has not been tested in the real world at this point.